jsohnfile/jsohnfile/README.md

 Welcome to my github page.
 My name is Jae Sohn, and I am a Full Stack Developer.

 ### Portfolio
-Check out my portfolio page to see some of the projects that I have worked on.
+Check out my portfolio page to see some of the projects that I have worked on.<br>
 [Portfolio](https://www.jaesohn.com)

 ## Technologies